dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

 This data comes directly from the District’s student information system (SIS) and is downloaded in one of the following formats and imported into a geodatabase table ready for geocoding.
 The downloaded data should be exported from the SIS into either Excel (.xlsx), comma or tab-delimited text (.csv) or dbase (.dbf).

 ## Required Fields:
-There are three required fields that must be added to the geocoded student attribute table in order for SchoolSite Pro to properly identify students to be excluded or optionally included in the enrollment projections or various types of redistricting plans.
+There are three required fields that must be added to the geocoded student attribute table in order for SchoolSite Pro to properly identify students to be excluded or optionally included in the enrollment forecasts or various types of redistricting plans.